 Abstract

 Research surveys conducted by Canada and the USSR found that the Newfoundland (NAFO Division 2J3KL) capelin stock suffered an order of magnitude decline in the early 1990s.
-This decline in capelin was concomitant with drastic changes in the ecosystem during the late 1980s and early 1990s, and the collapse of capelin was an important signal contributing to the identification of a regime shift that occurred in the early 1990s.
-While more than a dozen studies corroborate and support the claim that the capelin stock collapsed, Frank et al. (2016) disputed this conclusion and postulated that either capelin changed its migratory patterns while the timing of the acoustic survey has remained constant leading to a spatio-temporal mismatch between the survey and the stock or the capelin stock has become less migratory and is remaining in inshore and is therefore undetected by the offshore surveys.
-We tested these hypotheses using multiple independent datasets, which included both fishery-dependent (inshore commercial catch) and fishery-independent (spring acoustic and fall bottom trawl surveys, oceanography cruises, capelin larval indices, aerial surveys, predator diet and behaviour) data, and diverse statistical methods.
+This decline in capelin was concomitant with drastic changes in the ecosystem during the late 1980s and early 1990s, and the capelin collapse was a key signal in the identification of a regime shift that occurred in the early 1990s.
+While more than a dozen studies corroborate and support evidence of the capelin stock collapse, Frank et al. (2016) disputed this conclusion.
+Frank et al. (2016) postulated either 1) capelin changed its migratory patterns while the timing of the acoustic survey remained constant leading to a spatio-temporal mismatch between the survey and the stock or 2) the capelin stock has become less migratory and remains inshore and is therefore undetected by the offshore surveys.
+We tested these hypotheses using multiple independent datasets, which included both fishery-dependent (inshore commercial catch) and fishery-independent data (spring acoustic and fall bottom trawl surveys, oceanography cruises, capelin larval indices, aerial surveys, predator diet and behaviour, and diverse statistical methods).
 The hypothesis of a non-collapse of the capelin stock was rejected by our analyses.
 The weight of evidence approach led us to conclude that the Newfoundland capelin stock suffered a population collapse in 1991 with minimal recovery in the subsequent 25 years.

 Introduction

 Forage fish play crucial roles in many ecosystems, acting as conduits of energy between lower trophic levels and large vertebrate predators.
 These are small shoaling species that characteristically have rapid growth, short life expectancies, and population responses tightly linked to environmental control.
-Forage fish species exhibit boom and bust population dynamics, i.e. their abundances change rapidly and substantially and undergo phases of extremely high and extremely low abundances (Soutar & Issacs 1969, Schwartzlose et al. 1999, Chavez et al. 2003, Alheit et al. 2009, Pikitch et al. 2012).
+Forage fish species exhibit boom and bust population dynamics, i.e. their abundances change rapidly and substantially and undergo phases of extremely high and extremely low abundances (Soutar & Issacs 1969, Schwartzlose et al. 1999, Chavez et al. 2003, Alheit et al. 2009, Pikitch et al. 2012, 2014).
 Forage fish species can experience prolonged periods of ‘bust’ dynamics.
-For example, the Norwegian spring-spawning herring (Clupea harengus) stock collapsed in the late 1960s and remained at very low levels until the late 1980s (Toresen & Østvedt 2000, Skagseth et al. 2015); while sardine (Sardinops sagax) and anchovy (Engraulis spp.) have decade-scale regimes of high and low abundances where populations thrived for 20 to 30 years and then disappeared for similar periods (Schwartzlose et al. 1999, Chavez et al. 2003).
+For example, the Norwegian spring-spawning herring (Clupea harengus) stock collapsed in the late 1960s after a pulse of overfishing and remained at very low levels until the late 1980s (Toresen & Østvedt 2000, Skagseth et al. 2015); while sardine (Sardinops sagax) and anchovy (Engraulis spp.) have decade-scale regimes of high and low abundances where populations thrived for 20 to 30 years and then disappeared for similar periods (Schwartzlose et al. 1999, Chavez et al. 2003).